clvrmktg/clvr/content/_index.md

 [[faqs.items]]
 question = "Can you help my website rank higher on Google?" answer = "Absolutely.
-Our web design services include proven SEO practices to improve your site’s visibility in The Bahamas, helping local and international customers find you online.
+Our web design services include proven SEO practices to improve your site's visibility in The Bahamas, helping local and international customers find you online.
 We also offer ongoing SEO support for sustained growth."

 [[faqs.items]]
 question = "Do you provide website maintenance after launch?"